liddiard/slack-meetups/README.md

 If you want to do recurring matching rounds in a Slack channel and don't want to have to manually log into the admin and press buttons to do it every time, follow these instructions:

-1. After creating a matching pool (see User Guide above), open the `cron-jobs` file at the top of the repo.
+1. After creating a matching pool (see User Guide above), open the [`cron-jobs`](cron-jobs) file at the top of the repo.
 2. Uncomment the lines containing `create_round` (for automated round creation – asking availability), and `do_round_matching` (to make 1:1 matches after people have had time to respond).
 3. Set the schedule on which you want each of these things to happen using [cron syntax](https://crontab.guru/#0_10_*_*_1), such as `0 10 * * 1` for 10:00am (server time) every Monday.
-4. Replace the example channel ID (`C07AA3ZH0Q5`) with the one from your matching pool.
+4. Replace the example channel IDs (`C07AA3ZH0Q5`) with the one from your matching pool.
 You can also provide multiple channel IDs separated by spaces.
 5. Save the file.
 6. Rebuild and restart the Docker container.

 ### `rtm` branch considerations

 The real-time messaging branch also requires a Node.js proxy server to forward the socket-based requests to Django over HTTP.
-You can modify the `docker-compose.yml` to add a Node service there, or run it manually:
+You can modify the [`docker-compose.yml`](docker-compose.yml) to add a Node service there, or run it manually:

 ```shell
 cd meetups; source bin/activate; cd repo/rtmProxy